Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Noise-induced transitions

-Let us now numerically explore the bifurcations of this system.
-We aim at exhibiting different solutions that are not spatially homogeneous, corresponding to different wavenumbers, and to this end specify particular initial conditions.
+In order to exhibit non-spatially homogeneous solutions corresponding to wavenumbers strictly greater than $1$, we choose specific initial conditions as follows.
 We have seen that for small values of the noise parameters and large values of the slope $g$, the fully synchronized system presented two different stable equilibria that we denoted $(\mu_1,v_1)$ and $(\mu_2,v_2)$.
-If all initial conditions belong to the attraction bassin of the same stable fixed point, or are equal to zero, then the only mode to be excited corresponds to $k=0$, and the neural field stabilizes on a constant mode.
-If we now partition $\Gamma$ into different connected zones and set up the initial condition so that neurons belonging to different subsets of $\Gamma$ belong to the attraction bassin of the two different stable fixed points, in a balanced manner, higher modes are excited.
+If all initial conditions belong to the attraction basin of the same spatially homogeneous equilibrium, then the only mode to be excited corresponds to $k=0$, and the neural field stabilizes on a constant mode.
+If the initial condition belong to the attraction basin of the two different stable fixed points, higher modes are excited.
 As examples, setting the initial condition to:

 we excite a non-constant mode $k=1$ as illustrated in Fig.~\ref{fig:NonConstantMode}, and setting the initial condition to: